jrl-umi3218/mc_rtc/doc/_i18n/en/tutorials/usage/schema.md

 It is used in [mc_rtc](https://jrl-umi3218.github.io/mc_rtc/json.html) to document the expected data for loading objects -- e.g. tasks or constraints -- into the framework.

-As you write code within mc_rtc you will likely encounter a scenarion where you load a number of parameters from an {% include link_tutorial.html category="usage" tutorial="mc_rtc_configuration" %} object.
+As you write code within mc_rtc you will likely encounter a scenario where you load a number of parameters from an {% include link_tutorial.html category="usage" tutorial="mc_rtc_configuration" %} object.

 In addition to loading this configuration object into your data structure, you will also likely be interested in: